University of Cincinnati-Main Campus vs University of Akron Wayne College

 The Financial Comparison

-Ten years after enrollment, University of Cincinnati-Main Campus graduates earn a median of $54,810 compared to $46,600 at University of Akron Wayne College.
-The payback period is 12.2 years at University of Cincinnati-Main Campus versus 14.1 years at University of Akron Wayne College.
+Then look at what that buys.
+Ten years after enrollment, University of Cincinnati-Main Campus graduates earn a median $54,810 against $46,600 at University of Akron Wayne College.
+The cost earns itself back in 12.2 years at University of Cincinnati-Main Campus and 14.1 years at University of Akron Wayne College.

-Graduates leave University of Cincinnati-Main Campus with a median $21,250 in debt versus $23,250 at University of Akron Wayne College.
-The debt-to-earnings ratios are 0.54 and 0.69 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Cincinnati-Main Campus owing a median $21,250 versus $23,250 at University of Akron Wayne College.
+Their debt-to-earnings ratios are 0.54 and 0.69 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers